 Amazon’s early forays into original programming may have been a little uneven, but Prime Video has since become a major destination for quality streaming series.
-Here are 10 of the best original TV series to stream on Amazon Prime Video.
+Here are the best original TV series to stream on Amazon Prime Video.

 Set in a unique world that’s part sci-fi, part fantasy, and part alternate history, Carnival Row is a murder mystery with a supernatural twist.
 Orlando Bloom plays a detective in a world that resembles Victorian England, where mythical creatures like fairies and fauns have emigrated to live among humans.
 Cara Delevingne co-stars as the hardened fairy criminal that the detective is in love with.
 It’s a stylish and gritty series that successfully moves among genres while telling an engrossing story with complex characters.